Frequently Asked Questions

 KidZinc is not open during the summer; we only offer care during the school year.
 We open on the first day of school and close on June 30th.

-We are unable to speculate when a space becomes available.
-Families are required to give one months notice of cancellation.
+We are unable to speculate when a space becomes available, as generally spaces will only be available when a current family cancels care.
+Families are required to give one months notice of cancellation and we will contact the next eligible family at that time.

 No. Waiting lists do not carry over from year to year.
 If you are interested in care for the next school year, please visit our website in early February for updated registration information, including public registration opening dates.